usamabhatti3492/Home-SOC-Lab/README.md

 ## What I Learned

-Built and debugged a fully isolated lab network from scratch, including diagnosing multi-layer connectivity issues — static IP resets, firewall scope restrictions, and VirtualBox promiscuous mode settings — that had nothing to do with the attack itself but everything to do with real infrastructure troubleshooting.
+Built and debugged a fully isolated lab network from scratch, including diagnosing multi-layer connectivity issues, static IP resets, firewall scope restrictions, and VirtualBox promiscuous mode settings, that had nothing to do with the attack itself but everything to do with real infrastructure troubleshooting.
 Also learned that offensive tools like Hydra have real limitations against modern protocols; both RDP and initial SMB attempts